salesforce/eslint-config-lwc/README.md

 ### Usage with TypeScript

-To enable working with TypeScript projects, install `@babel/preset-typescript` as a dependency add `"typescript"` to `parserOptions.babelOptions.parserOpts.plugins` in your `.eslintrc`.
+To enable working with TypeScript projects, install `@babel/preset-typescript` as a dependency, then add `"typescript"` to `parserOptions.babelOptions.parserOpts.plugins` in your `.eslintrc`.

 Example: